 Gladstone Regional Council Planning Scheme Uses Definition State Adopted Infrastructure Charge Schedule Council Charging Category Service station Premises used for the sale of fuel including petrol, liquid petroleum gas, automotive distillate and alternative fuels.
 The use may include, where ancillary, a shop, food and drink outlet, maintenance, repair servicing and washing of vehicles, the hire of trailers, and supply of compressed air.
 Commercial (Retail) Commercial Shop Premises used for the display, sale or hire of goods or the provision of personal services or betting to the public.
 Commercial (Retail) Commercial Shopping centre Premises comprising two or more individual tenancies that is comprised primarily of shops, and that function as an integrated complex.
 Commercial (Retail) Commercial Short-term accommodation Premises used to provide short-term accommodation for tourists or travellers for a temporary period of time (typically not exceeding three consecutive months) and may be self-contained.
 The use may include a manager's residence and office and the provision of recreation facilities for the exclusive use of visitors.
-Accommodation (Short Term) N/A Showroom Premises used primarily for the sale of goods of a related product line that are of a size, shape or weight that requires: a large area for handling, display or storage direct vehicle access to the building by members of the public for loading and unloading items purchased or hired.
-Commercial (Bulk Goods) Commercial
+Accommodation (Short Term) Accommodation (Short Term) Showroom Premises used primarily for the sale of goods of a related product line that are of a size, shape or weight that requires: Commercial (Bulk Goods) Commercial